DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 - [GroupingState](../reference/grouping-state.md) - controls the grouping state
 - [LocalGrouping](../reference/local-grouping.md) - performs local data grouping
+- [CustomGrouping](../reference/custom-grouping.md) - converts grouped data in a custom format to the supported format
 - [TableGroupRow](../reference/table-group-row.md) - renders group rows
 - [TableHeaderRow](../reference/table-header-row.md) - renders the header row and implements column dragging
 - [GroupingPanel](../reference/grouping-panel.md) - renders the Group Panel

 Note that [plugin order](./plugin-overview.md#plugin-order) is important.

-## Basic setup
+## Basic Grouping Setup

-Use the `GroupingState`, `LocalGrouping` and `TableGroupRow` plugins to set up a Grid with simple static grouping.
+Use the `GroupingState`, `LocalGrouping` (or `CustomGrouping`) and `TableGroupRow` plugins to set up a Grid with simple static grouping.

-In the following example, the grouping options are specified using the `GroupingState` plugin's `grouping` property, which is usual for the controlled mode.
+In the following examples, the grouping options are specified using the `GroupingState` plugin's `grouping` property, which is usual for the controlled mode.
 However, the `onGroupingChange` event handler is not specified because the grouping option is not supposed to be changed internally as the grouping UI is not available.

+### Local Grouping

+In the following example, the data specified as a plain rows, so it is required to group them locally by the Grid within the `LocalGrouping` plugin.

 .embedded-demo(grouping/local-grouping-static)

+### Custom Grouping

+If the data specified has a hierarchical data structure that is already grouped, it is required to use the `CustomGrouping` plugin.

+In the following example, the data specified as an array of groups.
+In order to parse the custom groups structure it is required to specify the `getChildGroups` property to the `CustomGrouping` plugin.

+.embedded-demo(grouping/custom-grouping-static)

 ## Configure the Grouping UI